aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Weight

-Shows delivery or payment options only if the sum of all product weights is between the configured minimum and maximum weight values.
+Shows delivery or payment options only, if the sum of all product weights is between the configured minimum and maximum weight values.
 It's assumed that you use the same weight measure for all products weights, e.g. kg, g, lbs or any other suitable weight measure.

 weight.min (optional)
 : Minimum weight of all products to show the service option